tubiz/woo-paystack/readme.txt

 == Changelog ==

+= 5.7.5 - May 22, 2023 =
+*   Update: Add support for EGP as an accepted currency
+*   Update: Update icon for Kenyan payment methods
+*   Update: Migrate to Paystack InlineJS (Popup) V2
+*   Tweak: Minimum PHP version: 7.4
+*   Tweak: Declare compatibility for High Performance Order Storage (HPOS)
+*   Tweak: WooCommerce 7.7 compatibility
+*   Improve: Improvement to payment token.
+The customer's email address is now saved with the authorization code.
+*   Improve: Improvement to webhook notifications and order processing

 = 5.7.4 - October 4, 2022 =
 *   New: Add support for XOF as an accepted currency.